 8. Guest Tray

 Setting a tray in the guest room or bathroom signifies a specific area that is just for guests apart from the room.
+This is one of our favorite guest bed and bath ideas.
 You can add toiletries and the like onto the tray so they know they are welcomed to them, or leave it empty for them to place things like their jewelry, wallet or phone.